Infosys: Geographical presence

-As of 31 March 2024, Infosys operates 94 sales and marketing offices and 139 development centers globally.
+As of 31 March 2024, Infosys operates 94 sales and marketing offices and 139 development centres globally.
 The company's operations are spread across key regions, including India, the United States, Canada, China, Australia, Japan, the Middle East, and Europe.

 In the fiscal year 2023-24, Infosys generated approximately 61% of its revenue from North America, 25% from Europe, 3% from India, and 11% from other regions, including the Middle East, Australia, and Japan.

 Infosys faced scrutiny over its continued operations in Moscow following Russia's invasion of Ukraine in February 2022.
 The company clarified that it had no active business with Russian firms.
 By November 2022, only administrative staff remained, handling the transfer of contracts to other contractors.